magicznyleszek/magicxer/README.md

-# sicx
+# magicxer

-Sick words mixer.
+Magical words mixer.

 One word vs list of words -- combine and try to come up with clever mixes.
 For every word return a list and try to guess/suggest which one is prettier/best.